What Should You Bring to a Newborn Photo Session? | Palo Alto & Bay Area Newborn Photography Guide

 A Pacifier (Even If You Don’t Usually Use One)

-This is one of the most helpful things you can bring.
+This is one of the most helpful items you can bring.

-Even if your baby doesn’t regularly use a pacifier, it can help:
+Even if your baby doesn’t regularly use one, a pacifier can help:

-You don’t need to bring blankets — but a personal one can add meaning.
+You don’t need to bring props — but a small personal item can add emotional value.

 What to Bring for Yourself